caveman0612/trello-app-ts-v4/README.md

 # Trello Clone

+This project is my attempt to build a advanced note taking application like trello

+This project allows people to create lists and cards on those list.
+I am implementing drag and drop

+functionalitiy so the cards and folders can move around like in trello.

 Context on the problem or project (what it is and why you're doing it)

 Information on your research or user case